-When you get the HCTC Program Kit, you must fill out the registration form and send it and any supporting documents to the HCTC Program.
+If you want to receive the monthly HCTC, you must fill out the registration form and send it and any supporting documents to the HCTC Program.
 Once you are enrolled in the HCTC Program, you will receive a monthly invoice stating the amount you must pay to the program and the due date.